sacnl/scp-customer-forum/handout.md

 Click on that tile and click Enable.
 5. Wait for the enabling to finish and click *Go to Service*.
 6. In SAP Web IDE, go to Preferences in the menu bar on the left (gear icon) and choose *Cloud Foundry*.
-Select API Endpoint `https://api.cf.eu10.hana.ondemand.com`, enter your credentials, and click Save.
+Select API Endpoint `https://api.cf.eu10.hana.ondemand.com`, enter your credentials, wait for your organization and space to appear, and click Save.

 ### Prepare the application
 1. Return to the Home screen of SAP Web IDE and choose *Clone from Git repository*.
 2. Enter URL `https://github.com/sacnl/scp-forum-london.git` and click Clone.
 3. Wait for the success message that cloning was successful.
 Then, go to the Development area (code icon in the left menu bar).
-7. Open the folder *scp-forum-london* and, therein, open the file mta.yaml.
+7. Open the folder *scp-forum-london* and, therein, open the file *mta.yaml*.
-8. In the editor, replace each of the two occurrences of `99` (first and last line) with a unique number.
+8. Switch to the code editor and replace each of the two occurrences of `99` (first and last line) with a unique number.
 9. Save your changes (*Ctrl+S* or use *File > Save*).

 ### Important notes when working in SAP Web IDE